Learn about Texas mugshot law and how to remove that embarrassing image fast!

 Mugshot websites are online media distributors that publish and showcase public records in connection to recent arrests.

 Mugshot removal laws in Texas have loose guidelines regarding mugshot sites and removals when you send a nondisclosure request.
-This request must include all necessary legal documents.
+This request must include all necessary legal documents prepared by an attorney.

-Mugshot publication sites are penalized $500 per day.
+Mugshot publication sites are penalized $500 per day as a civil penalty.
 This happens after refusing to alter the website after receiving the proper documents.
 These fees take effect if the site does not respond in 45-days.
 Although law enforcement action is not typically a remedy, civil penalties can provide a financial incentive for a person running a mugshot site to honor legal requests.